ashtonmeuser/godot-wasm/README.md

 1. Define an array containing the arguments to be supplied to your exported Wasm module function via `var args = [1, 2]`.
 Ensure the number of arguments and argument types match those expected by the exported Wasm module function.
 1. Call a function exported by your Wasm module via `wasm.function("YOUR_FUNCTION_NAME", args)` replacing `YOUR_FUNCTION_NAME` with the name of the exported Wasm module function.

+### Exporting

+Exporting from Godot may require the following additional steps.
+See the export configuration of the [example Godot project](https://github.com/ashtonmeuser/godot-wasm/tree/master/examples) for a practical illustration.

+1. For macOS exports, disable library validation in Project → Export → Options.
+1. If your project contains Wasm files, they'll need to be marked for export.
+Add `*.wasm` in Project → Export → Resources.

 ### Writing to Exported Memory

 Writing Godot variants to exported Wasm memory is supported for a limited set of variant types.
 The following table describes the supported types and associated memory footprints.